 PayPal, for example, can’t be accessed from Cuba due to U.S. sanctions and the decades-long embargo.
 Other payment transaction services or banking services are also generally blocked by the United States from being used in Cuba.

-To avoid being unable to access certain websites, you are able to use a VPN (Virtual Private Network) while using the internet in Cuba.
+To avoid being unable to access certain websites, you can use a VPN (Virtual Private Network) while using the internet in Cuba.
 Using a VPN is extremely simple, and allows you to access the internet as you otherwise do at home.
-I recommend thinking about getting one before you visit Cuba if you don’t already have one.
+If you’re planning on using the internet in Cuba, having a speedy VPN for Cuba is really a must for the best internet safety and access while in Cuba.

 Using a VPN in Cuba